Ila-bura/rock-paper-scissors/README.md

 #### Rules Refresher:
 ![Rules Refresher](assets/images/readme-rulesrefresher.png)

-A quick summary of the main rules of the game, how points are assigned and how many are needed to win the game.
+A series of print statements include a quick summary of the main rules of the game, how points are assigned and how many are needed to win the game.
 In the subsequent line, the user can start playing by entering one of the possible options.

 #### Possible Outcomes:
 ![Possible Outcomes](assets/images/readme-outcomes.png)